failsafe-lib/failsafe.dev/circuit-breaker.md

 ### Opening

-A *count based* circuit breaker can be configured to *open* when a successive number of executions have failed:
+A circuit breaker is *count based* by default and will *open* after a single failure occurs.
+You can instead configure a circuit breaker to *open* when a successive number of executions have failed:

 ```java
 builder.withFailureThreshold(5);